Does your mate toss and turn? Then you're probably not sleeping well, either.

 Lost sleep can take a toll on how you feel during the day and also on your relationship.
 Those are good reasons to start taking action, so you both have restful nights.

 The first step is to figure out why your partner isn't sleeping well.
-Has he already tried doing the most obvious things, such as:
+He may have already tried doing the most obvious things, such as:

 - Keep your bedroom dark, quiet, restful, and comfortable.